Institutional infrastructure

 Phase 2 - Testnet pilot

 The bank books trades with one corporate client on the testnet, in parallel with the existing bilateral hedge.
 Daily tie-out against the bank's internal book.
+Testnet outcomes inform the mainnet go-live decision.

 3